souheilbz/Stock-Prediction-AI/README.md

 # Stock-Prediction-AI
-predicting stock prices in python using DeepLearning.
+predicting stock prices in python with high accuracy using DeepLearning.

-Here's a Demo of the model:Coca cola share prices
+Here's a Demo of the model:

   Coca-Cola Co Stock Prices: